 Broker Check

-In the spirit of the back to school season, I'm going to dedicate this month's Wealth Management 101 to college savings.
+In the 529 day spirit, I’m going to dedicate this month’s Wealth Management 101 to college savings.

-In my practice, college savings is a very common goal for parents and grandparents.
+In my practice, saving for college is a common goal and I find that many parents and grandparents just aren’t sure where to start.

-With college costs continuing to rise faster than inflation, and the value of a post-secondary education undisputed, saving for higher education is key to your child's future.
+With tuition costs continuing to rise faster than inflation, and the benefits of post-secondary education being clear[1], saving for higher education may be key to securing your child’s future.

 What I won’t address is how much to save.